joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 ```

-In the above code example, we have a function name `handleMigration` which handles the migration of file from s3 to renterd, what we need to migrate is a file and not a file url but what we are getting from s3 bucket is file url so to fix that we introduced another function which helps us create a file object from the file url, then we also have another function that takes in file url and then returns filename which we then pass in as the name of the new file object.
-Summary of what we did is that:
+In the above code example, we have a function name `handleMigration` which handles the migration of files from s3 to renterd, what we need to migrate is a file and not a file url but what we are getting from s3 bucket is a file URL so to fix that we introduced another function which helps us create a file object from the file url, then we also have another function that takes in file url and then returns filename which we then pass in as the name of the new file object.
+A summary of what we did is that:
-* we got file name
+* We got the file name
-* create new file boject from file url
+* Create a new file project from file URL
-* upload the file to sia renterd
+* Upload the file to sia renterd
-* then download our sia renterd files so we can see the new file we just migrated from our s3 bucket.
+* Then download our sia renterd files so we can see the new file we just migrated from our s3 bucket.

 Now we need to go back to our `page.tsx` and update our handleMigration function: